reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 1. Create an entity designated solely for diversity for under-represented groups and connect it to all the Python communities.
   - Create a full time position funded by the PSF to make increasing diversity a priority
     - Increase PyLadies membership and track statistics
-    - Track number of women speakers at conferences and make goals for increasing those statistics
+    - Track number of women and URG speakers at conferences and make goals for increasing those statistics
 2. Connect the Python communities
 3. Create an official/unofficial "Board" for PyLadies
   - Connect women in Python with each other
-4. Create a list of active women in Python for speaking at conferences
+4. Create a list of active women AND URGs in Python for speaking at conferences
 5. Get more male allies
 6. Celebrate the wide scope of Python
-7. Involve more women to be contributors to open source
+7. Involve more members from under-represented groups to be contributors to open source
-8. Reach out to young women in universities and high schools to become involved in the Python community at an earlier age
+8. Reach out to under-represented group in universities and high schools to become involved in the Python community at an earlier age

 ## Contact